 Below are the women who regularly write for Red Tent Living.
 If you would like to submit a guest post to the site, see our list of current themes for each month that inspire our contributors’ writings.
 Submissions are due by the 1st of each month to our editing team (firstname.lastname@example.org).

-Becky Allender lives on Bainbridge Island with her loving, wild husband of almost 40 years.
+Becky Allender lives on Bainbridge Island with her loving, wild husband of 42 years.
 A mother and grandmother, she is quite fond of sunshine, yoga, Hawaiian quilting and creating 17th Century reproduction samplers.
 A community of praying women, loving Jesus, and the art of gratitude fill her life with goodness.
-She wonders what she got herself into with Red Tent Living! bs
+She wonders what she got herself into with Red Tent Living!

-Bethany Cabell, a lover of simplicity, is often inspired to write by the relationships she holds as a wife, mom, and a physical therapist.
+Bethany Cabell, a lover of simplicity, is often inspired to write about the relationships she holds as a wife, mom, and a physical therapist.
 Bethany, her husband and their boys returned to life in Texas after wandering off to the Midwest for a season.
-What she once pictured her life to look like has forever been changed by her two sons.
-Navigating this messy and beautiful path of parenting two children each with their own unique challenges, she finds grace and beauty in the gift of each moment.
+Navigating the messy and beautiful path of parenting two children each with their own unique challenges, she finds grace and beauty in the gift of each moment.

-Mallory ‘Larsen’ Redmond received her master’s degree in Theology & Culture from The Seattle School of Theology & Psychology.
-Recently married to her husband, Darren, she is enjoying this new season of life as a wife and writer.
+Mallory Redmond embraces anomalies–she is an adventure-loving homebody who keeps a clean house yet always makes a mess whenever eating or brushing her teeth.
 She loves dry humor, clean sheets, and gathering around the table with friends.
+Mallory and her husband, Darren, live in Ohio with their beagle, Roger, and [soon!] their first child.
 You can follow her writing here, where her stories are told with the hope of further uncovering the places of connection in our humanity.

 Janet Stark is a woman learning to bless her depth and sensitivity.
 She is grateful for the deep love she shares with her husband, Chris, and their kids and grandkids.
 Janet loves curling up with a good book, trying new recipes on her friends and family, and enjoying long conversations with friends over a cup of really good coffee.
 She is a life-long lover of words and writes about her experiences here.

 Katy Johnson lives, dreams, writes, and edits in a messy, watercolored world.
-She’s a 28 year old, discovering her hope, her longings, and the wild spaces in her own heart.
+She’s a 29 year old, discovering her hope, her longings, and the wild spaces in her own heart.
 Her favorite creative project right now is called Will I Break?, and someday, that manuscript may see the light of day.
 For now, she shares her thoughts here.
-Red Tent Living Editor

 Rachel Blackston loves all things beautiful…rich conversations over a hot cup of lemon ginger tea, watching her little girls twirl around in tutus, and Florida sunrises on her morning walks.
 She resides in Orlando with her lanky, marathon running husband and her precious daughters, priceless gifts after several years of infertility.
 Rachel and her husband Michael cofounded Redeemer Counseling.
 As a therapist, Rachel considers it an honor to walk with women in their stories of harm, beauty and redemption.

-Tracy Johnson is a lover of stories, a reluctant dreamer, living by faith that “Hope deferred makes the heart sick but when dreams come true there is a life and joy” (Pro.
-13:12).
-She is the Founder and Editor in Chief of Red Tent Living.
+Tracy Johnson is a lover of stories, a reluctant dreamer and the Founder of Red Tent Living.
 Married for over 30 years, she is mother to five kids and a pastors wife.
-After a half century of life, she’s feeling like she may know who she is.
-She writes about her life and her work here. nb
+She loves quiet mornings with hot coffee, rich conversations and slowly savored meals at her favorite restaurants.
+She is awed that God chose her to mother four girls having grown up with no sisters.
+She writes about her life and her work here.